FIIT-TEAM8/team_documentation/docs/docker.md

     Flask server (API) and scraper components both connect to mongoDB using the same credentials.
 They each have their separate .env files (flask.env and scraper.env),       but both use one common .env file - **mongo_connection.env**.
 This file contains connection URL, login credentials and other data required for mongoDB access.
 This       approach makes it easy to change this data when we decide to change login credentials or rename our database collections.

 ### Versioning
-The docker-compose file controlling our main infrastructure is versioned in [this](https://github.com/FIIT-TEAM8/service_config) repository.
+The docker-compose file controlling our infrastructure is versioned in [this](https://github.com/FIIT-TEAM8/infrastructure) repository.
 Along with this file there are also our **.env** files containing configuration parameters for each service.
 As these files can also contain passwords, the **tar.gz** is encrypted using **AES-256** standard.
 This was achieved by running **encrypt_env.sh** shell script and to decrypt this archive and prepare **env** directory for use, simply run the **decrypt_env.sh** script.
 Both scripts expect 1 positional argument: a password used to for encryption / decryption.
 The password used is contained in our keepass password vault.
 E.g:

 To decrypt the archive, run: